Peggy Agouris became William & Mary's sixth provost on July 1, 2019.

-As the College’s chief academic officer, Halleran is responsible for all academic and research programs, academic budgets, institutional planning, space allocation and faculty development.
+As the university's chief academic officer, Agouris is responsible for all academic and research programs, academic budgets, institutional planning, space allocation and faculty development.
 She co-chairs the university's strategic planning and business innovation committees.

 Originally from Athens, Greece, Agouris received her engineering degree from the National Technical University of Athens, and her master’s and doctoral degrees from The Ohio State University.
 As an undergraduate, she also received a degree in classical music and piano from the Greek Conservatory.
 Before joining William & Mary she served at George Mason as dean of the College of Science, chair of the Department of Geography and Geoinformation Science and as a professor of remote sensing and spatial informatics.
 Before joining the faculty of George Mason, Agouris worked for the University of Maine as an assistant professor and then associate professor in the now named School of Computing and Information Science, and as a postdoctoral research associate for the Department of Civil, Environmental and Geomatic Engineering with the Swiss Federal Institute of Technology in Zurich, Switzerland.
 She has also worked with the private sector, serving as principal investigator on technology transfer projects.
 As a scholar, Agouris has published more than 100 papers in numerous academic outlets, with more than 2,600 citations to date.